mnweitenberg/Codam/README.md

 # Codam
 All my projects at [Codam Coding College](https://codam.nl).

-Maximum mark for the mandatory part of every assignment is 100%. </br>
+Maximum score for the mandatory part of every assignment is 100%. </br>
 If the mandatory part is excellent it is possible to score up to 25% bonus points.</br>
 If the mandatory part is not flawless the bonuses will be totally ignored.</br>
 The exams contain no bonuses so the maximum absolute score is 100%.</br>